News content licensing

 What can be done

 These initiatives are currently modelled around voluntary agreements, however, legislative back-stops are needed to ensure fair and timely outcomes.
-The Government is already establishing a Digital Markets Unit with powers to intervene in this area and further measures may be required to specifically protect the rights of freelance journalists, whose work is central to the future of the UK’s news content industries.
+The Government has established a Digital Markets Unit with powers to intervene in this area and further measures may be required to specifically protect the rights of freelance journalists, whose work is central to the future of the UK’s news content industries.